-Exit interviews will be scheduled for all employees leaving the district.
+Exit interviews shall be conducted for employees leaving the district.
 Information on the continuation of benefits, release of information, and procedures for requesting references will be provided at this time.
-Separating employees are asked to provide the district with a forwarding address and phone number and complete a questionnaire that provides the district with feedback on his or her employment experience.
-All district keys, books, property, including intellectual property, and equipment must be returned upon separation from employment.
+Separating employees are asked to provide the district with a forwarding address, a phone number, and to complete a questionnaire that provides the district with feedback on his or her employment experience.
+All district keys, books, and property including intellectual property and equipment must be returned upon separation from employment.